abaft/3DMaze/report.md

 ## pressing S:

-When w is pressed the render does appear to, if the player position isn't backing a wall, progress backward.
+When S is pressed the render does appear to, if the player position isn't backing a wall, progress backward.

 ## pressing D:

-When A is pressed the camera does appear to move to the players left.
+When D is pressed the camera does appear to move to the players left.
 This indicates that the `pos[2]` rotational position is working and properly translating to the change in camera.

+## pressing F5:

+Upon the pressing of F5 the perspective will change, it will switch between a top down perspective and a first person perspective.
+This, when tested, also worked perfectly and successfully.

+## The render

+The maze successfully renders and displays the requisite walls and spaces to lead me to believe that the software works in full.
+The SDL window is successfully created and the SDL keystroke events are clearly recognised.

+Little went wrong during the making of this project and the development went smoothly and quickly and other than one or two cases in which one could walk through walls it all went quite well.
+I utilised git to allow me to experiment with my code safe in the knowledge that I can roll back my commits to a working version.

 # Reflection